Golden Arrow Bus Services

-A Golden Arrow bus with livery celebrating a partnership with bus manufacturer MAN Truck & Bus.

-Golden Arrow bus showing the company's old livery.

 Golden Arrow Bus Services (commonly referred to as Golden Arrow, and abbreviated to GABS) is one of two major public transport bus service operators in Cape Town, South Africa.
 The private company provides commuter bus services throughout a large part of the City of Cape Town metropolitan area.

-Founded in 1861, and owned by South African holding company Hosken Consolidated Investments, the company operates a fleet of around 1,200 electric and diesel buses on 1,300 routes, with a daily ridership of around 220,000 people.
+Founded in 1861, the company is wholly owned by Frontier Transport Holdings, which itself is majority owned by South African holding company Hosken Consolidated Investments.
+GABS operates a fleet of around 1,300 electric and diesel buses on 1,300 routes, with a daily ridership of around 230,000 people.
 As of mid-2025, the company employed over 2,500 people.